Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

-The vertex algebraic characterization of the category $\repzA$ was given in Theorem 3.4 of \cite{HKL} and Theorem 3.14 in \cite{CKL} for the superalgebra setting: \begin{propo} An object $(W, Y_W)$ of $\repA$ is an object of $\repzA$ if and only if $(W, Y_W)$ is a grading-restricted generalized $A$-module in the category $\cC$. \end{propo}
+The vertex-algebraic characterization of the category $\repzA$ was given in \cite[Theorem 3.4]{HKL} and in \cite[Theorem 3.14]{CKL} for the superalgebra setting: \begin{propo} An object $(W, Y_W)$ of $\repA$ is an object of $\repzA$ if and only if $(W, Y_W)$ is a grading-restricted generalized $A$-module in the category $\cC$. \end{propo}

-Since this proposition is in \cite{HKL}, \cite{CKL} we only discuss the proof.
-From \eqref{vrtxmonodromy}, we see that a module $(W,Y_W)$ in $\repA$ is in $\repzA$ if and only if
+Since this proposition is in \cite{HKL, CKL} we only briefly discuss its proof.
+From \eqref{vrtxmonodromy}, a $\repA$-module $(W,Y_W)$ is in $\repzA$ if and only if

 for $a\in A$ and $w\in W$.
-But it is not hard to see that this condition holds if and only if $Y_W$ contains only integral powers of the formal variable $x$.
-Thus an object of $\repA$ is in $\repzA$ if and only if $Y_W(a,x)w\in W[[x, x^{-1}]]$ for $a\in A$ and $w\in W$, as is necessary for a grading-restricted generalized $A$-module.
+This condition will hold if and only if $Y_W$ involves only integral powers of the formal variable $x$, so that $W$ is in $\repzA$ if and only if $Y_W(a,x)w\in W[[x,x^{-1}]]$ for $a\in A$ and $w\in W$, as is the case with grading-restricted generalized $A$-modules.
 The grading restriction conditions, vacuum property, and Virasoro algebra properties for a grading-restricted generalized $A$-module follow because $W$ is a grading-restricted generalized $V$-module and from the unit property of an object in $\repA$.
 Lower truncation and the $L(-1)$-derivative property follow because $Y_W$ is a $V$-intertwining operator.
-Then the Jacobi identity for $Y_W$ is equivalent to the associativity of $Y_W$ and skew-symmetry for the vertex operator $Y$ on $A$, as in the proof of Theorem 3.2 in \cite{HKL}.
+Finally, the Jacobi identity for $Y_W$ is equivalent to the associativity of $Y_W$ and the skew-symmetry of the vertex operator $Y$ on $A$, as in the proof of \cite[Theorem 3.2]{HKL}.